namratachaudhary/namc.in/content/posts/Sustainable-Tech.md

   * GCP - https://cloud.google.com/carbon-footprint
   * Cloud Carbon Footprint - http://www.cloudcarbonfootprint.org/

-## Practical questions for SREs
+## Practical advice for SREs

-* Rethinking how we manage data by asking “why do we need this data” and then collecting it.
+Rethinking how we manage data by asking “why do we need this data” and then collecting it.

-* As a "horizontal" function that addresses the whole software lifecycle, SRE is well positioned in many organisations to bring the necessary people together to examine and act on these questions: product management, legal, product engineering, infrastructure.
+As a "horizontal" function that addresses the whole software lifecycle, SRE is well positioned in many organisations to bring the necessary people together to examine and act on these questions: product management, legal, product engineering, infrastructure.
-* Just as we achieved the mindset of reliability by embedding it in our software architecture design process, we could also start being mindful about the cost of carbon
-  * We can start small by taking a look at the carbon cost of one service, one datastore - and then giving a brown-bag talk or tech talk to your organisation about what you discovered.

 This is a tough problem to solve, but just as we achieved the mindset of reliability by embedding it in our software architecture design process, we could also start being mindful about the cost of carbon, or start small by taking a look at carbon cost of one service, one datastore.